Copper in Virginia

 Source: Library of Congress, A briefe and true report of the new found land of Virginia (by Thomas Hariot, 1590)

 However, there were no copper outcrops on the Coastal Plain.
-Travelers had worn those ornaments on a visit to the lands east of the Fall Line, or the items had moved by trade.
+Travelers from the west had worn those ornaments on a visit to the Coastal Plain east of the Fall Line, or copper items had moved east via trade.
 The Native Americans that Hariot met even told him the source was not local:3

-Trade brought copper to the Jamestown area, just like trade brought copper to Roanoke Island.
+Trade brought copper to the Coastal Plain of Virginia, just like trade brought copper to Roanoke Island.
 The Siouan-speaking Monacan tribe, which John Smith called the Manahoacs, occupied the territory in which Virginia copper is found.
 They may have scraped together small nuggets of native copper from the Blue Ridge, but their main source would have been through trade with people living closer to the Great Lakes

-The Algonquian-speaking tribes living east of the Fall Line could not trade directly with the Great Lakes.
 Powhatan was paramount chief, with authority over much of the Coastal Plain in a territory called Tsenacommacah, but he had no local sources of copper.
 Desire for that prestige good made Powhatan dependent upon rivals living west of the Fall Line.
 The Algonquian-speaking tribes on the Coastal Plain traded regularly with the Siouan-speaking tribes on the Piedmont, despite the rivalry between the two groups.
+The Algonquian-speaking tribes living east of the Fall Line did not send trading expeditions directly to the Great Lakes.

 The colonists, particularly the sailors who traded with the Native Americans while ships waited to return home, created a massive increase in the copper supply.
 Trade routes that traditionally sent Atlantic Ocean shells inland across the Blue Ridge also transported copper items across the mountains, but now from east to west.